 Be knowledgeable about what you’ve done

-"Less is more when it comes to your resume", advises Kiren Sangha, consultant at Robert Walters Toronto.
-“Don’t put every matter you’ve ever worked on down on your resume, even if they’re high profile matters,” she says.
+"Less is more when it comes to your resume", he advises.
+“Don’t put every matter you’ve ever worked on down on your resume, even if they’re high profile matters,” he says.
 “You should only mention those jobs you’ve actually had a significant input in, the ones that you’re willing to talk about in detail.
 Hiring managers won’t want to hear about a matter you only took the meeting minutes for.”

 Frame your experience for the role

-When going for a new position, it’s essential that candidates frame any experience they have in a positive way that’s tailored to the role, says Brady.
+When going for a new position, it’s essential that candidates frame any experience they have in a positive way that’s tailored to the role, says Martin.